aarash709/VoiceRecorder/README.md

 ## Voice Recorder Sample
-A  simple work in progress (🚧) voice recorder android app.
-Drop an issue or a PR if you have an idea or a fix.
+A lightweight voice recorder app with core features like recording, saving, and playback (Work in progress🚧).
+Issues or a PRs are welcomed.
 ### Roadmap

 | Active | Status |